jchanolm/data-pipelines/README.md

 -----
 Package the module into a Docker image for cloud deployment or local use.
 To build the image, run docker build . -t arbitrum-pipelines.
 Then, execute the modules directly through the Docker image by replacing "module", "service", and "action" with the desired pipeline module.

-Use the command docker run --env-file .env arbitrum-pipeline python3 -m pipelines.[module].[service].[action].
+I.e.  `docker run --env-file .env arbitrum-pipeline python3 -m pipelines.[module].[service].[action]`

-Remember to have a .env file containing all the necessary environment variables.
+Remember to have a `.env file` containing all the necessary environment variables.
-Additionally, a Docker Compose file is provided for added convenience.
+For your convenience, the repo also contains a `Docker Compose` file.

 # Modules